College for the Over Sixty

 • While tuition for regular college credit classes is covered under the program, participants will be charged a $5 registration fee and any tech/lab/material fees associated with the course(s).
 Payment is due at the time of registration.
 The tech/lab/material fees can range from $35-187 per course.
 Parking on campus during the Fall and Spring semesters is an additional fee of $160, or $18 a week, or $5 per day.
 During the Summer semester the fee is $103, or $18 a week, or $5 per day.
 You will need to purchase your parking pass at Parking Services, which is located in Smith Hall, 275 Fifth Avenue, Youngstown, OH.

-• Please go to the schedule of classes prior to your registration appointment and write down the course number and course CRN that you would like to register for.
-Please remember that participants can only chose courses that have 3 available seats.
+• Please go to the schedule of classes to look up what classes are being offered for the upcoming semester and write down the course number (e.g. ENGL 1550) and course CRN (5 digit code) that you would like to register for.
+Please remember that participants can only chose courses that have more than 3 available seats.

-• Once current students have registered, classes are open on a space available basis to individuals 60 years old and older who have been Ohio residents for at least one year.
+• After registration for current students has occurred, classes are open on a space available basis to individuals 60 years old and older who have been Ohio residents for at least one year.

 • Participants will be able to enroll in a regular college credit class on a non-credit basis; meaning, participants will audit the class and not be required to take exams or receive grades.
 If you would like to assess your progress, you may take exams with instructor approval.